stvsever/RPEP_PROJECT/README.md

 ## Abstract

 Belief systems that resist contradictory evidence can make individuals less open to changing their perspective, possibly affecting their ability to effectively navigate complex problem domains.
-To explore this, 60 participants took part in a 55-minute experiment where they temporarily adopted either refutable (F) or irrefutable (DFU) reasoning styles prior to insight tasks.
-After exposure to rigid cognitive frameworks, participants in the DFU condition showed:

-- **Longer reaction times** on classical and modern insight tasks.
-- **Reduced accuracy** in tasks requiring representational change.

-A second analysis found that participants with higher chronic affinity for irrefutable reasoning (DFU affinity index) performed worse on classical insight problems.
-These findings suggest that frequent engagement with irrefutable belief systems may hinder the mental flexibility needed to restructure ideas.
-Given the relevance to repetitive negative thinking in many psychopathologies, future research should investigate falsifiability as a novel transdiagnostic variable.
+To explore this, 60 participants took part in a 55-minute experiment where they temporarily adopted either refutable or irrefutable reasoning styles prior to insight tasks.
+After exposure to rigid cognitive frameworks, participants had more difficulty with insightful reasoning where representational change was a prerequisite for finding the solution, as indicated by an overall increase in reaction time.
+A second analysis found that participants who were more drawn to irrefutable belief systems had an overall poorer performance on the insight tasks.
+These findings suggest that frequent engagement with such beliefs may hinder the mental flexibility needed to adaptively restructure ideas.
+Given the importance of repetitive negative thinking across many psychopathologies, future research could potentially benefit from incorporating the degree of falsifiability as a novel transdiagnostic variable into contemporary etiological models.

 **Keywords:** irrefutable reasoning · constraint relaxation · maladaptive perseveration